testit-tms/adapters-java/Readme.md

 # 🚀 Warning
 Since 2.2.0 version:
-- If value from @WorkItemIds annotation not found in TMS then test result will NOT be uploaded.
+- If value from @WorkItemId annotation not found in TMS then test result will NOT be uploaded.